"Wonderful polka-dot pop that would sound as good in our smart phone as it would playing from your nan's vintage transistor." - BBC Introducing.

 Then in May 2013 Natalie released her latest EP called 'The Thrill of it All '.
 The EP includes 5 tracks, recorded and produced by Charlie Andrew (Mercury music prize winner for Alt-J Album) Natalie brought in her band including drummer & Keys player Tom Worrall into the studio to record the songs.
 This EP is darker and sexier than the last.
 On stage Natalie was joined by The Vintage Vixens, backing vocalists Emma Ryan and Rohksan Heydari and the band performed EP showcases and a launch party at The Bedford.

 In August 2014 Natalie moved to Barcelona, where she has started her next adventure.
-She has performed at many venues around the city and holds a residency every Sunday in a bar in Gracia.
-Follow Natalie's blog called 'Vintage lover in Barcelona' where she will be sharing her vintage inspired discoveries.
+She has performed at many venues around the city and held a residency every week in the arty neighbourhood of Gracia.
+Natalie is currently working on two new projects!!!